-At Salt Digital Recruitment Agency we are driven to be the leaders in the digital industry and to achieve this we rely on our IDEAS foundations that make up our company identity and our commitment to delivering digital transformation while contributing to the environment around us.
+At Salt, a global, award-winning digital recruitment agency we are driven to be the leaders in the digital industry and to achieve this we rely on our IDEAS foundations that make up our company identity and our commitment to delivering digital transformation while contributing to the environment around us.
 Our vision is to Create Futures not just by connecting talent with business, but getting people back into the workforce and ensuring the environment we operate in is sustainable for the future.

 At our recent Q3 events around the world we launched our new CSR (Corporate Social Responsibility) program and are delighted that our Malaysia office has already selected a charity to support and had their first volunteer event.

 The team have chosen to support the New Life Community Center (NLCC).
 The NLCC caters for people of all faiths and races and looks to support the needs of the community in five areas, one of which is education.